crackcomm/telegram-bot/README.md

 This library is available via `crates.io`.
 In order to use it, just add this to your `Cargo.toml`:

 ```
-telegram-bot-fork = "0.7"
+telegram-bot-async = "0.7"
 ```

 ## Collaboration
 Yes please!
 Every type of contribution is welcome: Create issues, hack some code or make suggestions.
 Don't know where to start?
-Good first issues are tagged with [up for grab](https://github.com/Emulator000/telegram-bot/issues?q=is%3Aissue+is%3Aopen+label%3A%22up+for+grab%22).
+Good first issues are tagged with [up for grab](https://github.com/crackcomm/telegram-bot/issues?q=is%3Aissue+is%3Aopen+label%3A%22up+for+grab%22).